 We are currently developing only one drug, phenoxodiol.
 We cannot guarantee that phenoxodiol will be successful.
-Although we have rights to potentially develop other related compounds discovered and developed by Novogen under the terms of our amended and restated license option deed with Novogen, our rights under our amended and restated license agreement with Novogen are limited to the commercialization of phenoxodiol as an anti-cancer agent and these rights specifically exclude phenoxodiol in a topical application.
-If we are unable to successfully develop and commercialize phenoxodiol or other viable drug candidates, we may be required to cease or reduce our operations.
+Although we have rights to potentially develop other related compounds discovered and developed by Novogen under the terms of our amended and restated license option deed with Novogen, our rights under the license agreement are limited to the commercialization of phenoxodiol as an anti-cancer agent and these rights specifically exclude phenoxodiol in a topical application.
+If we are unable to develop successfully and commercialize phenoxodiol or other viable drug candidates, we may be required to cease or reduce our operations.